 As noted above, Section 1500 may oust the CFC of jurisdiction if a plaintiff files claims arising out of a single incident in multiple courts.
-But, curiously, current law permits a "work-around," which enables plaintiffs with multiple claims against the United States to pursue all such claims, provided they file them in the right order.
-The availability of this work-around-to those able to find it-makes Section 1500's application all the more illogical.
+But, curiously, current law permits a "workaround," which enables plaintiffs with multiple claims against the United States to pursue all such claims, provided they file them in the right order.
+The availability of this work-around-to those able to find it-exacerbates Section 1500's fundamental unfairness.

 Under current law, Section 1500's application is determined as of the time the plaintiff files his complaint in the CFC.
-Under this "time-of-filing" rule, Section 1500 bars a plaintiff's claim if it was pending in the district court at the time of filing in the CFC, even if the district court dismisses the action before the CFC adjudicates a motion to dismiss under Section
+Under this "time-of-filing" rule, 105 Section 1500 bars a